Launch posts, architecture explainers, and operator guidance for the AI Authority Runtime.

 Why We Open-Sourced Our Intent Taxonomy

-Open-sourcing the MIR taxonomy was a strategic decision.
+Open-sourcing the Open Intent Layer was a strategic decision.
 We studied Databricks, Confluent, and HashiCorp to understand when open-sourcing a foundational technology creates more value than keeping it proprietary.
 Here is what is open, what is commercial, and why.

 Introducing Intended: The AI Authority Runtime